Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Quantum Impurity Solvers

-To go beyond the Hubbard-I approximation, we use the method developed in \cite{Scarlatella2019} which is particularly suited to solve Markovian quantum impurities coupled to a non-Markovian bath, as described by the action \eqref{eqn:S_eff}.
-We limit ourselves to sketching the derivation and giving key results, referring to \cite{Scarlatella2019} for more details.
-The idea is to perform a diagrammatic expansion in powers of $\bold{\Delta}$ and to resum an infinite set of diagrams by solving a self-consistent Dyson-type equation.
+To go beyond the Hubbard-I approximation, we build upon the method recently formulated in Ref.~\cite{Scarlatella2019} and applied so far only to a simple toy model fermionic system, to develop a DMFT/NCA impurity solver for bosonic Markovian systems.
+The idea is to perform a diagrammatic expansion in powers of the non-Markovian bath $\bold{\Delta}$ and to resum an infinite set of diagrams by solving a self-consistent Dyson-type equation.
 We remark that this expansion is carried out around an interacting problem, the single-site Markovian impurity, hence it is not based on Wick's theorem as in weak-coupling perturbation theories.
-As such, working directly with Green's functions is not convenient and the more natural formulation is in terms of evolution super-operators, that we will denote in the following with a hat.
+As such, working directly with Green's functions is not convenient and the more natural formulation is in terms of evolution super-operators, that we will denote in the following with a hat~\cite{Scarlatella2019}.
 We start by defining the evolution super-operator $ \hat{\mcV}$ of the reduced density matrix of the impurity \be \rho_{\rm imp}(t) = \hat{\mcV}(t,0) \rho_{\rm imp}(0) \ee formally obtained by tracing out the bath degrees of freedom.
-Since these are treated as non-interacting, only the single-particle Green's function of the bath enters the reduced dynamics, the kernel function $\bold{\Delta}$ introduced in Eq.~(\ref{eqn:S_eff}).
-Expanding this super-operator in powers of $\bold{\Delta}$ we obtain a series which can be represented diagrammatically as shown in Fig. \ref{fig:1PI_diagrams}, where dashed lines represent the hybridization function $\bold{\Delta}$ while solid lines represent the bare Markovian evolution super-operator $\hat{\mcV}_0(t,0) = T \exp \lp \int_0^t dt' \hat{\lind}_\eff (t') \rp$, where $T$ is the time-ordering and $\hat{\lind}_\eff (t)= \hat{\lind}_0 + i [ \hat{\bb}^\da \hat{\bold{\Phi}}(t), \bullet] $ the effective single site Lindblad super-operator with argument $\bullet$.
+We note that Eq.~(\ref{eq:vMap}) assumes that at time $t=0$ the non-Markovian bath is not entangled with the impurity site, i.e. in the original lattice problem the initial condition corresponds to the limit of decoupled sites.
+Since the bath degrees of freedom are treated as non-interacting, only the single-particle Green's function of the bath enters the reduced dynamics, the hybridization function $\bold{\Delta}$ introduced in Eq.~(\ref{eqn:S_eff}).
+Expanding the super-operator $\hat{\mcV}(t,0) $ in powers of $\bold{\Delta}$ we obtain a series which can be represented diagrammatically as shown in Fig. \ref{fig:1PI_diagrams}, where bold solid lines describe the propagator $\hat{\mcV}(t,0)$, dashed lines represent the hybridization function $\bold{\Delta}$ while simple solid lines represent the bare Markovian evolution super-operator $\hat{\mcV}_0(t,0) = T \exp \lp \int_0^t dt' \hat{\lind}_\eff (t') \rp$, where $T$ is the time-ordering and $\hat{\lind}_\eff (t)= \hat{\lind}_0 + i [ \hat{\bb}^\da \hat{\bold{\Phi}}(t), \bullet] $ the effective single site Lindblad super-operator with argument $\bullet$.

 This diagrammatic representation allows to define the self-energy $\hat{S}$ of the series as the sum of one-particle-irreducible (1PI) diagrams, which cannot be cut into two disconnected parts by removing a solid line, and thus to formally resum the series into the Dyson equation